TJaenichen/CityGML2GameObject/README.md

 # CityGML2GameObject
 A tool to import CityGML as GameObjects at runtime

-This is abandoned for now but can function as a starting point for a proper implementation.
+This can function as a starting point for a proper implementation.

+If you need help implementing it or developing a solution based on Unity/CityGML feel free to contact me at tjaenichen gmail.com

 Implemented: